 Evans City Cemetery was the filming location for the original Night of the Living Dead (1968).
 For a mere $114,000, George Romero filmed the movie that is considered the father of the zombie horror genre.
 Interestingly, Romero’s movie never refers to the living dead as zombies – the resurrected dead are referred to as ghouls throughout the movie.

 As we entered the cemetery, the old chapel was immediately on the left.
 It is seen in the back ground of the opening scenes as Johnny drives past it.
 As we passed, there was a gentleman checking a riding mower outside the old building.
 The chapel appeared to be in poor condition and we decided to pass it by and concentrate on the graves that could be spotted in the movie’s opening scene.

 Turning left at the chapel, I had driven a short distance when Zech announced he could see Kramer’s tombstone.
-I parked in the shadow of one of the few trees that still stand along the roadway.
+I parked in the shadow of one of the few trees still standing along the roadway.
 The massive pines in the movie are long gone – not even the stumps remain.
 These trees fell when the cemetery was hit by a tornado in 1985 and were never replaced.

 The final grave we visited that day was the grave of Clyde Myers.
-His tombstone is the stone that Johnny falls on while wrestling with the ghoul.
+His tombstone was the stone that Johnny falls on while wrestling with the ghoul.
 Johnny hits his head on the stone, killing him instantly.
 Only a very brief glimpse of the stone appears in the movie and only after stopping and studying it a couple dozen times was I able to make out the last name: Myers.
-His grave is directly in front of the grave of Nicholas Kramer.
+His grave was directly in front of the grave of Nicholas Kramer.